oracle-livelabs/database/kubernetes-for-oracledbas/generate-kubeconfig/generate-kubeconfig.md

 # Generate the Kubeconfig File

-"Invention, my dear friends, is 93% perspiration, 6% electricity, 4% evaporation, and 2% butterscotch ripple."
-\- Willy Wonka

 ## Introduction

 This lab will walk you through establishing a connection to the Kubernetes cluster by generating a `kubeconfig` file.

+You can think of the `kubeconfig` file as consolidated version of the `TNS_ADMIN` directory files.
+Just as the files in the `TNS_ADMIN` directory contain all the information required to connect to your Oracle Databases, the `kubeconfig` file contains all the information required to connect to your Kubernetes clusters including:

+* Cluster Info
+* Login Methods
+* User Credentials

-*Estimated Lab Time:* 1 minute
+*Estimated Lab Time:* 10 minute

 Watch the video below for a quick walk through of the lab.
 [](youtube:zNKxJjkq0Pw)